Chao8219/ml-101/README.md

 Plus, this is how you can update the conda environment.

+3. To obtain no-builds list, one could use `conda env export --no-builds > conda-no-builds-env.yml`.
+The no-builds list is for cross-platform.

 [Back to Top](#contents)

 ### 2.6 How to see the conda environment list